 Before moving to Chicago, Goodman was a Provost’s Postdoctoral Fellow in the Humanities at the University of Southern California in Los Angeles and a visiting scholar at the Universidad Nacional Autónoma de México in Mexico City.
-He received a PhD in history from the University of Pennsylvania.
+He received his Ph.D. in history from the University of Pennsylvania.

 The Deportation Machine:America’s Long History of Expelling Immigrants (Princeton University Press, May 2020)

 - Finalist for the Los Angeles Times Book Prize in History